Johan Hove

-Johan Hove (born 7 September 2000) is a Norwegian professional footballer who plays as a midfielder for Eredivisie club Groningen.
+Johan Hove (born 7 September 2000) is a Norwegian professional footballer who currently plays as a midfielder for AIK in the Swedish top-tier league Allsvenskan.

 Club career

 Sogndal

 Hove progressed through the Sogndal youth academy.
 On 8 May 2016, he made his debut in Eliteserien, coming on as a substitute for Ole Amund Sveen in the 4–1 win away over Aalesunds FK.
 On 19 April 2018, he signed a contract extension keeping him at Sogndal until 31 December 2020.

 Strømsgodset

 On 14 August 2018, Hove signed with Strømsgodset on a one-and-a-half-year deal.
 He was assigned the number 8 shirt.
 On 26 August, he made his debut, coming on as a substitute for Herman Stengel in a 4–3 loss to Rosenborg.

 Hove made his first goal in the Norwegian top division, in the 3–2 win over Haugesund on 31 March 2019.
 On 18 December 2019, Hove renewed his contract with Strømsgodset until 30 June 2022.
 The parties further extended the existing agreement on 21 September 2020, until 30 June 2023.